 The harmonious colors and rhythmic contours of the symmetrical composition depict three angels who visited and were served food by the biblical patriarch Abraham and his wife Sarah in Genesis 18 in the Hebrew Bible or “Old Testament.”Christian theologians long interpreted this visitation of the three angels as an image of the Holy Trinity.
 Byzantine depictions of this event, as seen, for example, in the sixth-century mosaic at San Vitale, typically include both Abraham and Sarah, who play a central role in the biblical episode.
 But Rublev eliminated Abraham and Sarah from his icon, allowing the viewer to focus on the simplified composition of the three angels seated around an altar-like table.
 Rublev’s innovative icon reflects new Russian contributions to the Byzantine artistic tradition it inherited.

-The Byzantine Empire and Kievan Rus’ do not survive, and their former territories are now divided among several states (as seen in the above maps).
-Consequently, the legacies of Byzantium and Kievan Rus’ are often contested among these modern successor states, as the following two competing monuments illustrate.
+The Byzantine Empire and Kyivan Rus’ do not survive, and their former territories are now divided among several states (as seen in the above maps).
+Consequently, the legacies of Byzantium and Kyivan Rus’ are often contested among these modern successor states, as the following two competing monuments illustrate.

-While the Virgin of Vladimir, St. Sophia in Kiev, and other works of art and architecture tell the story of the conversion of Kievan Rus’ to the Christianity of the Byzantine Empire and the subsequent rise of Moscow as a new center of power, these more recent monuments speak to the enduring, if contested, legacies of Byzantium and Kievan Rus’ in our world today.
+While the Virgin of Vladimir, St. Sophia in Kyiv, and other works of art and architecture tell the story of the conversion of Kyivan Rus’ to the Christianity of the Byzantine Empire and the subsequent rise of Moscow as a new center of power, these more recent monuments speak to the enduring, if contested, legacies of Byzantium and Kyivan Rus’ in our world today.

 Simon Franklin, “Rus’,” in The Oxford Dictionary of Byzantium, vol. 3, ed.
 Alexander P. Kazhdan, et al., (Oxford and New York: Oxford University Press, 1991), 1818–1820